pchiorean/Indentz/docs/README.md

 * **TextAutosizeR**: _Auto-Sizing: top-right.
 Vertical Justification: top.
 Paragraph: align right._

 _Auto-Sizing Type_ will be set to _Height and width_ if the text has only one line.
-If it has multiple lines, the first run will set to _Height only_, the second run _Height and width_ (in which case care must be taken that the text is broken manually).
+If it has multiple lines, the first run will set it to _Height only_, the second run to _Height and width_ (in which case care must be taken that the text is broken manually).

 <!-- ![Înainte](img/textautosize.gif) -->